RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0275_Define_what_is_a_character.md

       जन्मX
       xxxX

-In my view of github's code editor (Windows 11, Chrome), "जन्म" appears slightly _wider_ that "xxx"; in Notepad++ for Windoes, slightly _narrower_.
+In my view of github's code editor (Windows 11, Chrome), "जन्म" appears slightly _wider_ that "xxx"; in Notepad++ for Windows, slightly _narrower_.
 And in the Windows CLI with codepage 65001, well, it's a disaster, _comme d'habitude_.

 Now, what should Center("जन्म",8) be supposed to mean, exactly?